SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5-Metabolism.md

 ### Respiration and Fermentation

-Respiration and fermentation where implemented by a set of function elements in GoldSim:
+Respiration and fermentation where implemented in the container '**Respiration_Fermentation' as a set of function elements, as shown below:

 ![Metabolic_Machine](../figures/Metabolic_Machine_resp_ferm.PNG "Courtesy of GoldSim")

 The share of respiration and fermentation carried out by bacteria was a function of the electron-donor-to acceptor ratio (eDAR).